logo

 Baltimore Teacher Certification Requirements

-Prospective teachers in Baltimore who hold a bachelor’s degree but did not complete teacher preparation may pursue alternative teacher certification, which may allow candidates to hold a teaching job while completing teacher education requirements.
+Prospective teachers in Baltimore who hold a bachelor’s degree but have not completed teacher preparation may pursue alternative teacher certification, which may allow candidates to hold a teaching job while completing teacher education requirements.
 It may also be possible to earn a teaching certificate if you have extensive subject knowledge in an approved secondary school subject.
-More information about the alternative path to certification can be found through our Maryland alternative certification resource.
+More information about the alternative path to certification can be found through our Maryland alternative teaching certification resource.

 Teacher Certification Programs in Baltimore